 I was not feeling quite so lucky, Wen had to help me back up and into the house, where we bought Archer into the living room and he crashed out again.
 It was 30 degrees by this point (with the fan going) and there was little respite especially if you happened to be wearing a lovely fluffy coat.

-After the game we fired up the BBQ and headed out to the patio (under the gazebo) where it was a little bit fresher.
-Poor Archer was still struggling with the heat and I was by this point having to hand over BBQ’ing duties as the family were getting tired off my shuffling hunchback pace and occasional muted screams.
+After the game, we fired up the BBQ and headed out to the patio (under the gazebo) where it was a little bit fresher.
+Poor Archer was still struggling with the heat and I was by this point having to hand over BBQ’ing duties as the family were getting tired of my shuffling hunchback pace and occasional muted screams.

 Archer’s contribution to the BBQ was to drop a truly stunning turd at least as long as he was (he had clearly been well fed) in the middle of the patio, he had tried to make it to the grass area, bless him, but we had cordoned it off.
 I can tell he’s going to have a great sense of timing already.

-We finished the BBQ, Archer had spent the last half awake and burrowing behind me in the sofa.
-I’m sure he was trying to help with my back, but he’s a shit masseur.
+We finished the BBQ, Archer had spent the last half awake and burrowing behind me on the sofa.
+I’m sure he was trying to help with my back, but he’s a rubbish masseur.
 The Russia/Croatia game was at the halfway mark and we finished watching it before the family made their excuses and headed out.

 The first night proved difficult partly because of the pup and partly because my back continued to spasm at the slightest provocation, often sending me sprawling.
 There are only two rules to a pup’s first night we knew them and they were the cornerstone of our strategy: